Exact Simulation of Pigment-Protein Complexes Unveils Vibronic Renormalization of Electronic Parameters in Ultrafast Spectroscopy

-{\em Long-lived multi-mode vibronic coherence.} The considerable size of the multi-mode mixing effects on excitonic energy-gaps suggest a possibly significant influence on coherent excitonic dynamics.
-The coarse-grained spectral density shown in red in Fig.~\ref{fig6}A, which corresponds to a vibrational lifetime of $\gamma_{k} =(50\,{\rm fs})^{-1}$, yields short-lived oscillatory dynamics of excitonic coherence $\rho_{\pm}(t) =\bra{E_-}\hat{\rho}_e(t)\ket{E_+}$ with $\hat{\rho}_e(t)$ denoting reduced electronic density matrix (see red line in Fig.~\ref{fig6}C).
-Even if a few intra-pigment modes near-resonant with excitonic splitting are selected to be weakly damped, $\gamma_{k}=(1\,{\rm ps})^{-1}$, the vibronic mixing with the large number of remaining strongly-damped modes, $\gamma_{k}=(50\,{\rm fs})^{-1}$, suppresses the lifetime of excitonic coherences, making the resulting dynamics essentially identical to that where all the modes are strongly damped (see section VIII of the SI for detailed analysis of multi-mode vibronic mixing of SP).
-In sharp contrast, when the picosecond lifetime of actual intra-pigment modes is considered, $\gamma_{k}=(1\,{\rm ps})^{-1}$, the excitonic coherence dynamics is dominated by long-lived oscillations with frequency $\Delta' \approx 1755\,{\rm cm}^{-1}$, associated with the vibronic coherence between $\ket{\psi_+}$ and $\ket{\psi_-}$ states (see black line in Fig.~\ref{fig6}C).
+{\bf Long-lived multi-mode vibronic coherence}.
+The considerable size of the multi-mode mixing effects on excitonic energy gaps suggest a possibly significant influence on coherent excitonic dynamics.
+The coarse-grained spectral density shown in red in Fig.~\ref{fig5}a, which corresponds to a vibrational lifetime of $\gamma_{k} =(50\,{\rm fs})^{-1}$, yields short-lived oscillatory dynamics of excitonic coherence $\rho_{\pm}(t) =\bra{E_-}\hat{\rho}_e(t)\ket{E_+}$ with $\hat{\rho}_e(t)$ denoting reduced electronic density matrix (see red line in Fig.~\ref{fig5}c).
+Even if a few intra-pigment modes near-resonant with excitonic splitting are selected to be weakly damped, $\gamma_{k}=(1\,{\rm ps})^{-1}$, the vibronic mixing with the large number of remaining strongly-damped modes, $\gamma_{k}=(50\,{\rm fs})^{-1}$, suppresses the lifetime of excitonic coherences, making the resulting dynamics essentially identical to that where all the modes are strongly damped (see Supplementary Note 7 for detailed analysis of multi-mode vibronic mixing).
+In sharp contrast, when the picosecond lifetime of actual intra-pigment modes is considered, $\gamma_{k}=(1\,{\rm ps})^{-1}$, the excitonic coherence dynamics is dominated by long-lived oscillations with frequency $\Delta' \approx 1755\,{\rm cm}^{-1}$, associated with the vibronic coherence between $\ket{\psi_+}$ and $\ket{\psi_-}$ states (see black line in Fig.~\ref{fig5}c).

 In 2D electronic spectroscopy, the third order nonlinear optical response of molecular systems is measured by using a sequence of femtosecond pulses with controlled time delays \cite{SMBrixner,SMJonas}.
 As is the case of pump probe experiments \cite{SMMukamel}, electronically excited state populations and coherences can be created by a pair of pump pulses, and the molecular dynamics in the electronic excited state manifold can be monitored by controlling the time delay $T$ between pump and probe.
 The additional time delay between two pump pulses enables one to monitor the molecular dynamics as a function of excitation and detection wavelengths for each waiting time $T$.
 The optical transitions induced by the pump pulses can also create vibrational coherences in the electronic ground state manifold, making it challenging to extract the information about coherent electronic dynamics from multidimensional spectroscopic data \cite{SMLimPRL2019}.